s-matyukevich/bosh-broker/README.md

 exit 0
 ```

-In this script we first obtain value for the ip address of a redis_leader vm.
-This is done using a combination of `bosh vms`, `grep` and `awk` commands (probably later we will provide a more readable way of doing such kind of things).
-Then we just print to stdout json object with credentials, that are required to connect to redis host.
-You can also see that in this script template 4 configuration parameters are used (`bosh_user`, `bosh_password`, `deployment_name` and `password`) The first 3 of them are standart and can be used in all templates. `password` parameter is specific to redis service plan.
+In this script, we first obtain a value for the IP address of a `redis_leader` VM.
+This is done using a combination of `bosh vms`, `grep`, and `awk` commands (later, we may provide a more readable way of doing such kind of things).
+Then, we just print to stdout a JSON object with credentials required to connect to the Redis host.
+You can also see that there are 4 configuration parameters in this script template: `bosh_user`, `bosh_password`, `deployment_name`, and `password`.
+The first 3 of them are standard and can be employed in all templates.
+The `password` parameter is specific to the Redis service plan.

 ### Broker configuration

-Before using, bosh service broker must be configured with list of all service plan, that broker should deploy.
+Before it can be used, the BOSH Service Broker must be configured with a list of all service plans that it should be able to deploy.
 The following is an example of a configuration file for the broker:

 ```
 broker_id: 'bosh'